If you are looking for something different to do with the kids in the Sydney CBD, DigiPark is a strong contender.

-If you are looking for something different to do with the kids in the Sydney CBD, DigiPark is a strong contender.
-Located on Level 5 at Westfield Sydney, it is an indoor immersive experience made up of interactive digital rooms filled with lights, projections, mirrors and motion based elements.
-It is hands on, creative and designed for kids and adults to explore rather than just observe.
+Located on Level 5 at Westfield Sydney, it's an indoor immersive experience featuring interactive digital rooms filled with lights, projections, mirrors, and motion-based elements.
+It's hands-on, creative and designed for kids and adults to explore rather than just observe.

-DigiPark is essentially a collection of themed digital rooms that combine technology, art and movement.
+DigiPark is a collection of themed digital rooms that combine technology, art and movement.
 Instead of walking through a single large space, you move between different environments, each with its own feel and level of stimulation.

 The sessions are timed, which means not everyone enters at once.
 This makes a huge difference.
 It never felt chaotic or overcrowded.
 There was enough physical space for my kids to move freely and enjoy each room without feeling rushed.